moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 Polymorphism

 FP consider data and operation as two different thing.
 It is all about avoiding side effect and writing pure functions.Functions should not modify its outer world and its return value depends on the argument provided.
-It is based on different concepts like Pure function, HOF(Hige Order Function), Refrential transparency etc. In it function are first class citizen.
+It is based on different concepts like Pure function, HOF(Hige Order Function), Refrential transparency and Composition.
+In it function are first class citizen.
 I think in FP pure function and compose can provide you extremely powerful results.

 https://dev.to/bhaveshdaswani93/oop-vs-fp-with-javascript-39jf